-In natural health—or more precisely, in Ancient Chinese Medicine—there are a few healing mushrooms that have been used for centuries to treat a wide array of illnesses.
+In natural health—or more precisely, in Ancient Chinese Medicine—there are a few healing mushrooms that have been used for centuries to support overall wellness.
 Cordyceps, Reishi, Maitake and Shiitake mushrooms are some of the basics you should know about, so let’s take a closer look at what natural health practitioners use them for.

 What Are The Health Benefits of Mushrooms?